 - Building Strong Local Economies: Through programs such as Think Local First, the NMGCC promotes locally owned, independent businesses that contribute to strong local economies.
 Locally owned businesses recycle a higher percentage of profits back into the local economy.
 Local businesses keep taxes in our community to support schools, parks, police, fire departments, etc.

 - Supporting Green Business Practices: New Mexico’s businesses can contribute to a sustainable future by greening the way that business is done.
-Through the NMGCC Green Certification program, businesses are provided with resources and steps to make their business more energy efficient thus reducing expenses for business owners and reducing the business’ carbon footprint.
+Through the development of a NMGCC Green Certification program, we hope to provide businesses with resources and steps to make their business more energy efficient thus reducing expenses for business owners and reducing the business’ carbon footprint.
 This will ultimately improve the quality of life in our communities.
+Our Annual Recycling Recognition program is designed to recognize both large and small businesses who have excelled at reducing waste.
+The Recycling Recognition Awards are held in each of our active chapters around America Recycles Day, November 15th.

 - Creating Economic Development with Clean Energy: The NMGCC seeks to position New Mexico as a leader in creating jobs and investment in New Mexico’s economy with clean, renewable energy.
 New Mexico is ranked 2nd in the nation for solar potential, 12th for wind potential, and has vast untapped geothermal and biomass resources.
 The NMGCC is working to promote policies and practices that will create jobs and investment in New Mexico’s local economies through clean energy development.